 WHAT: Making his way around the Cannes Film Festival in May.

 WEAR: cream jacket; AllSaints tie; olive pants; leather shoes.

 WHY: “This look is so East Coast.
 I’m obsessed with cream on white on men.
 The palette of muted neutrals is what makes this look so chic, and the dark accessories bring the whole thing away from looking too yacht-y.
 It’s not your grandpa's rain slicker.”

 WHAT: Leaving the Live with Kelly and Michael show last month.

 WHY: “I normally have a pet peeve about men not buttoning the jacket, but he really pulls it off because the jacket is fit extra slim in the waist and the pant hits at the right spot.
-My favorite thing here is the shiny oxblood Burberry shoe, which really dresses up the summer suit and brings it nicely into fall.”
+My favourite thing here is the shiny oxblood Burberry shoe, which really dresses up the summer suit and brings it nicely into fall.”

 WHAT: Heading into the New York premiere of Jobs.

-WHY: “This was one of my favorite looks!
+WHY: “This was one of my favourite looks!
 The unstructured suit is very relaxed, but still well tailored.
 The brown and orange accessories make it chic and summery in that elegant Italian old man way, and the pocket square is a great juxtaposition to the t-shirt.
 Really well played!”